tessamcdonnel/STAT-217-R-Course/chapter4.md

 *** =instructions
 Suppose I sampled 50 of the children from `peanut_allergy` and found that 0.15 reported *yes* to having a peanut allergy.
 Use R as a calculator to find a 95% confidence interval for the population proportion based on this sample data.

-Note that the *z* critical value is 1.96 for a 95% confidence interval.
+Note that the z* critical value is 1.96 for a 95% confidence interval.

 *** =hint
 Use the formula in the *plots* panel with p = 0.15, and n = 50

 Find 'upper bound' and 'lower bound' seperately

+When multiplying two things together use an asterisk (*)
 *** =pre_exercise_code
 ```{r}
 plot(-1:1, -1:1, type = "n", xlab="", ylab="", xaxt = 'n', yaxt = 'n')